 Beachcombing: Tips & Tricks for Seashell Hunting

-Peaceful or busy, current-washed or calm, there’s a beach for you on North Carolina’s 300 miles of barrier island coastline.
-But within that variety is at least one similarity.
-They’re all great for hunting seashells year-round.
+Peaceful or busy, current-washed or calm, there’s a beach for you on North Carolina’s 300 miles of barrier-island coastline.
+But within that variety is at least one similarity: They’re all great for hunting seashells year-round.

-You’ll find dozens of types of shells on the state’s beaches.
+You’ll find dozens of types of shells on our state’s beaches.
 The Museum of Coastal Carolina in Ocean Isle Beach and the North Carolina Maritime Museum in Beaufort display that breadth in their extensive exhibits.
 But if you want to touch or bring some home, you’ll need to find your own.

 Successful shelling requires a keen eye and plenty of persistence.
 You’ll also need to stick to a schedule: The hour on both sides of low tide, especially after a storm with strong easterly winds, is most productive.
 And you can’t dismiss location.
-Some beaches are best for finding certain shells, such as these eight, the most prized of any found in North Carolina.
+Some beaches are best for finding certain shells, such as these seven, the most prized of any found in North Carolina.

 1 Channeled Whelk